CMSgov/beneficiary-fhir-data/rfcs/0007-filtering.md

 ## Motivation
 [Motivation]: #motivation

-AB2D receives lots of data back from BFD when we make API calls to gather EOBs (Explanation of Benefits), where we filter out much of the data we receive.
-This might not be terrible for a few API calls, but for thousands it can impact our performance significantly.
-Since we only need a small portion of the data that we receive, it makes sense for the server to send us only the data that we end up using.
-This will also help BFD in reducing the amount of data that they need to send over the network.
+AB2D receives more data than needed from BFD when we make API calls to gather EOBs (Explanation of Benefits).
+AB2D currently filters out unrelevant fields.
+This might not be terrible for dozens of API calls, but for 10 to 100 thousand requests it can impact our performance significantly.
+Since we only need a projection of the data (10 out of 69 top level getters; 6 out of 42 fields in the ItemComponent), it makes sense for the server to send us only the data consumed.
+This reduces bandwidth requirements for receiving the data.

+For example, GraphQL solves this problem by allowing clients to specify field selection (e.g. a database projection) at invocation time.

 ## Proposed Solution
 [Proposed Solution]: #proposed-solution

-The solution will allow BFD to keep track of which fields AB2D will use on the server side so that any change in the fields that AB2D receives would need to be updated in the BFD code base.
-Since we don't expect these fields to change too often, we can have them stored in the BFD code base.
+The solution adds code in the BFD server to configure which fields AB2D requires.
+Non-required fields are null'd out before being transformed in the result.
+The specific set of required fields should remain stable and not require modifications.

 The filtering will need to happen towards the end of processing.
 This is to avoid spaghetti code since transformations from the entity object to the FHIR object happen in several places throughout the codebase.